1986–87 Philadelphia Flyers season: Draft picks

-Philadelphia's picks at the 1986 NHL Entry Draft, which was held at the Montreal Forum in Montreal, Quebec, on June 21, 1986.
+Philadelphia's picks at the 1986 NHL entry draft, which was held at the Montreal Forum in Montreal, on June 21, 1986.
 The Flyers traded their second-round pick, 41st overall, to the Quebec Nordiques for the Nordiques' 1987 second-round pick on June 21, 1986.
 They also traded their third-round pick, 62nd overall, to the New Jersey Devils for Chico Resch on March 11, 1986, and their fifth-round pick, 104th overall, to the New York Islanders for Mike Murray on June 21, 1986.
-The Flyers declined to make a selection in the inaugural NHL Supplemental Draft, which was held September 17, 1986.
+The Flyers declined to make a selection in the inaugural NHL supplemental draft, which was held September 17, 1986.

 Farm teams

 The Flyers were affiliated with the Hershey Bears of the AHL and the Kalamazoo Wings of the IHL.